Table of Contents

 The story of a Filipino Housemaid

 A Saudi friend was upset as his housemaid is leaving after building her own house in the Philippines.

-He said that he is not worried because the maid is leaving and the family will have to face certain problems in daily life rather he was upset that the maid working in his home has built her own house but he himself was not able to buy even an undersized portion of land for his family.
+He was upset that the maid working in his home has built her own house but he himself was not able to buy even an undersized portion of land for his family.

-A discussion followed by this comment started that the expatriates coming to Saudi Arabia work here for low salaries but how they manage to achieve the goals they set to reach by these salaries.
-Everyone sitting in that gathering had a story of his own about a few expatriates he knew.
+Expats coming to Saudi Arabia work here for low salaries but still, they manage to achieve the goals they set to reach with these salaries.

 A friend told us that he knows a Pakistani expatriate who worked as a doorman in the Kingdom.
 He used to earn about 800SR by washing cars (50 to 100 SR each car), he maintained a routine of getting up before Fajr prayer to do car washing and other tasks.

-He worked hard and after serving for 7 years, he requested his Kafeel (sponsor) for a visa for the final exit.
+He worked hard and after serving for 7 years, he requested his Kafeel (sponsor) for the final exit.
 The sponsor thought that he might be facing some problems or something is surely wrong that is why the worker wants to quit the job and leave the country.
-So, the sponsor asked him that why he wants that exit visa, is there any problem.

-The expatriate worker told his sponsor that he was comfortable during his job in Saudi Arabia, and now he has constructed an apartment and some stores and shops on the ground floor of that building.
+The expatriate worker told his sponsor that he has constructed an apartment and some stores and shops on the ground floor of that building.
 That is why he wishes to go back to Pakistan to live with his parents.